AGAPE at Tower Hill 2024-2025 Guidelines

 • Tops: with inch wide straps or sleeves, fully cover midriff

-• Ripped jeans allowed as long as no skin is exposed above fingertip length
+• Ripped jeans allowed as long as no skin is exposed above finger tips.

 Unacceptable: